From Concept to Reality: Customising Everyday Products

 Personalised Gadgets and Accessories

-3D printing also enables the repair and enhancement of existing gadgets.
+It also enables the repair and enhancement of existing gadgets.
 Broken parts can be replaced with custom-designed components, often stronger and better suited to specific needs.
 This capability reduces electronic waste and prolongs the lifespan of devices.

 Tailoring Fashion and Jewellery

-The fashion industry has taken significant strides with bespoke 3D printing, enabling wearable designs that are both functional and artistic.
+The fashion industry has taken significant strides with bespoke printing, enabling wearable designs that are both functional and artistic.
 Accessories like custom jewellery, glasses frames, and even footwear are now being created with precision and style.
 Designers can experiment with intricate patterns and lightweight structures, providing consumers with unique, high-quality pieces.

-The Role of 3D Printing in Personalised Healthcare
+Role in Personalised Healthcare

 Customised Medical Devices

-3D printing enables the production of lightweight and durable medical aids that improve comfort and functionality.
+It enables the production of lightweight and durable medical aids that improve comfort and functionality.
 For example, patients with mobility challenges benefit from personalised orthotic supports that enhance movement while reducing strain on affected areas.

 Enhancing Surgical Preparation